syncfusion-content/uwp-docs/uwp/DateTimePicker/Customization.md

 ## TwelveHourComboStyle

-The TwelveHourComboStyle property is used to customize the style of the DateTimeItem containing the twelve hour part of the DateTime set in the SfDateTimeCombo control.
+The TwelveHourComboStyle property is used to customize the style of the DateTimeItem containing the twelve-hour part of the DateTime set in the SfDateTimeCombo control.